reshminairoff/reshminairoff/README.md

 # Hi, I'm Reshmi 👋

-ECE Engineer and also a VLSI Enthusiastic, passionate about digital design and semiconductors.
+ECE Engineer and also a VLSI Enthusiast, passionate about digital design and semiconductors.
 I work close to the hardware — writing RTL, simulating circuits, and learning how chips are built from the ground up.